AdiSid0309/Techdome_Assignment/README.md

 # ToDo App

-A simple web application built with Flask that allows users to manage their tasks.
+Dployed on PYTHONANYWHERE and here is the working link for the same - http://adisid.pythonanywhere.com/login A simple web application built with Flask that allows users to manage their tasks.
 The app includes user authentication and role-based access control, where admins can create, delete, and mark tasks as completed, while regular users can only view and mark tasks as completed.